Los Angeles in the 1920s: Overview

-During the process of development of the city the largest fossil area was found in North America, with prehistoric animals skeletons buried in tar pits (brea in Spanish) (an area with leakage of tar and methane from the ground), was found during the expansion phase of the city in the 1920.
+During the process of development of the city, the largest fossil area was found in North America, with prehistoric animals skeletons buried in tar pits (brea in Spanish) (an area with leakage of tar and methane from the ground), was found during the expansion phase of the city in 1920.
 This area located on the Rancho La Brea, which was in the process of development was cordoned off and twelve city block were converted into the La Brea Tar Pits and designated as a county animal fossil area.
-Over the years more archeological finds were discovered by the Los Angeles County Museum of Natural History.
+Over the years, more archeological finds were discovered by the Los Angeles County Museum of Natural History.
 These are prominent exhibits in the museum.
-The finds on display consisted of mammals, saber-toothed cats, the giant ground sloth, California lion (of more than 1000 lbs), ground stork and golden eagle (800 numbers) and many more of Pleistocene age.
-Skeleton of only one human that of a woman was found and is on display in the museum under the title La Brea Woman.
+The finds on display consisted of mammals, saber-toothed cats, the giant ground sloth, California lion (of more than 1000 lbs), ground stork, golden eagle (800 numbers) and many more of Pleistocene age.
+The skeleton of only one human (that of a woman) was found and is on display in the museum under the title La Brea Woman.

 Jewish people prospered in Los Angeles.
 Emigrants from the New York theatre world came to dominate the film industry.

 Chinatown declined in population but remained a gambling den and a red-light area.
-In contrast, the Japanese presence increased with recorded population of 35,000 Japanese in Los Angeles County by 1930.
-The Mexican-American population also tripled in the period 1920-30 from 33,644 to 97,116.
+In contrast, the Japanese presence increased, with a recorded population of 35,000 Japanese in Los Angeles County by 1930.
+The Mexican-American population also tripled in the period 1920-–30, from 33,644 to 97,116.
 The rise of the black population during this period was moderate and went up from 15,579 to 38,894.

 The famous Hollywood Boulevard was the main road of the Hollywood district of Los Angeles.
-Sunset Boulevard added to the glamorous age of the Hollywood from the 1920s (continues to this day) and the Hollywood Hills in the backdrop, became the residential complex of the rich and famous of the Hollywood film industry.
+Sunset Boulevard added to the glamorous age of Hollywood from the 1920s (continues to this day) and the Hollywood Hills in the backdrop, became the residential complex of the rich and famous of the Hollywood film industry.